 Private links can't be added to caches that are already geo-replicated.
 To add a private link to a geo-replicated cache: 1.
 Unlink the geo-replication.
 2. Add a Private Link.
 3. Last, relink the geo-replication.

 Add a geo-replication link

-To link two caches together for geo-replication, fist select Geo-replication from the Resource menu of the cache that you intend to be the primary linked cache.
-Next, select Add cache replication link from Geo-replication on the left.
+To link two caches together for geo-replication, first select Geo-replication from the Resource menu of the cache that you intend to be the primary linked cache.
+Next, select Add cache replication link from the working pane.

 Select the name of your intended secondary cache from the Compatible caches list.
 If your secondary cache isn't displayed in the list, verify that the Geo-replication prerequisites for the secondary cache are met.
 To filter the caches by region, select the region in the map to display only those caches in the Compatible caches list.

 You can also start the linking process or view details about the secondary cache by using the context menu.

 Select Link to link the two caches together and begin the replication process.

 You can view the progress of the replication process using Geo-replication on the left.

 You can also view the linking status on the left, using Overview, for both the primary and secondary caches.